 Historically, group homes for individuals with special needs were established in response to the deinstitutionalization movement of the 1960s and 1970s.
 Psychiatric hospitals began shutting down, leaving people with disabilities and many others with special needs without homes.
 Ironically, group homes were initially designed to reduce stigma, staffed as they were with professionals who could provide individuals in need with a safe and caring environment that would allow them the opportunity for reintegration into the community.

 Let us keep in mind, as well, that group living arrangements are not exclusively established for people with disabilities or special needs.
 Shared residences have been popular for decades as a practical solution for those managing with tighter budgets, such as university students, young adults with entry-level jobs, new immigrants, or just for people who are temporarily down on their luck.
-There are many people throughout various neighborhoods of all classes around the world who find the cost of living prohibitive to enjoying the privacy of a single-dwelling home.
+There are many people throughout various neighbourhoods of all classes around the world who find the cost of living prohibitive to enjoying the privacy of a single-dwelling home.
 Rent and utilities alone are a substantial cost burden for anyone living in Alberta, let alone people on fixed or limited incomes.

 When the cost of daily living support is added to the base cost of living, even taking into account whatever government funding is available, the financial burden is often insurmountable in a single dwelling.
 A person with disabilities who wishes to live independently of their family, more often than not, cannot afford to hire their own personal caregiver(s).
 Shared daily living assistance provides individuals with the support they need and the cost efficiency that publicly funded bodies demand.
 In the situation of a group home, not only are economic restrictions satisfied, but a person gains the opportunity to live independently.